tomjnixon/shet-browser-example/README.md

 ### test.coffee

 The script that runs on the web page.
+Have a look at the [shet-client.js API](https://github.com/18sg/shet-client.js#the-api) to see what's possible.

 ## Running